A topic from the subject of Green Chemistry in Chemistry.

 Steps:

-1. Dissolve Paracetamol: Dissolve 1 gram of paracetamol in 10 mL of water.
+1. Dissolve Paracetamol: Dissolve 1 gram of paracetamol in 10 mL of ice-cold water.
+(Note: Using ice-cold water increases the solubility of paracetamol and reduces the need for excessive heating later)

 2. Add Sodium Bicarbonate: Add excess sodium bicarbonate to the paracetamol solution.
-This forms a precipitate due to neutralization.
+This will form a precipitate of paracetamol due to a change in the solution's pH (Paracetamol is more soluble in a basic solution).

-3. Filter the Precipitate: Filter the solution to remove the solid precipitate (pure paracetamol crystals).
+3. Filter the Precipitate: Filter the solution to remove the solid precipitate (crude paracetamol crystals).
+Wash the solid with a small amount of ice-cold water to recover more product.

-4. Recrystallize Paracetamol: Dissolve the filtered precipitate in a 50:50 mixture of ethanol and water.
-Heat the solution to dissolve the paracetamol.
-Allow it to crystallize slowly as it cools.
+4. Recrystallize Paracetamol: Dissolve the filtered precipitate in a minimal amount of a hot 50:50 mixture of ethanol and water.
+(Note: Use minimal solvent to maximize efficiency).
+Allow it to cool slowly to allow paracetamol to crystallize.
+Cooling in an ice bath can accelerate this process.

-5. Filter the Crystals: Filter the crystallized paracetamol to obtain pure crystals.
+5. Filter the Crystals: Filter the recrystallized paracetamol to obtain pure crystals.
+Wash the crystals with a small amount of ice-cold water.

 Key Procedures: